bioinfowheat/Polygonia_calbum_genomics/README.md

 + `genome_to_chromosome` - scripts for integrating the genome assembly with the linkage map.

-+ `linage_map` - apg files for each chromosome and PDFs of Marley maps for each linkage group.
++ `linkage_map` - apg files for each chromosome and PDFs of Marley maps for each linkage group.

 ***************************************